Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 People are definitely waking up, man.

-Yo, I genuinely think, bro, between like me, Sneeko, and Nick Fuentes, we like red pilled like millions of people on this shit, bro.
+Yo, I genuinely think, bro, between like me, Sneeko, and Nick Fuentes, we like red-pilled like millions of people on this shit, bro.

-Between us us three.
+Between us, us three.

-Uh, Jesus the kid says, nigga time like always.
+Jesus Kid says, nigga time, like always.

 Thanks.